 Faculty in the Department of Epidemiology conduct their research in partnerships with many other outstanding research entities in the Puget Sound region.

-The FHCRC is a medical research institution dedicated to eliminating cancer and related diseases as caused of death and suffering.
+The FHCRC is a medical research institution dedicated to eliminating cancer and related diseases as causes of death and suffering.
 Each of the Center’s five divisions, Basic Sciences, Human Biology, Clinical Research, Vaccine and Infectious Diseases, and Public Health Sciences, are world leaders and have many seminal contributions to their credit.
 They are also heavily involved in collaborations with the community.
 They partner with health-care organizations around the region to promote participation in clinical and prevention trials, which are essential to developing better ways to prevent, diagnose and treat cancer.
 The Epidemiology and Cancer Prevention Programs of the Public Health Sciences Division provide rich training opportunities for MPH, MS and PhD students enrolled in the UW Department of Epidemiology.

 The major goals of the Program in Epidemiology are to identify causes of human cancer, develop effective prevention strategies and improve our understanding of the basic mechanisms that lead to cancer.